 One of the key aspects of the book is the need of a rethink and rewrite apps from scratch in order to make them fit into NUI experience.
 In the conversation that we had with one of the authors, Daniel Wigdor, he shared a valuable insight: the lifespan of a new technology has 3 key stages.

-The second stage comes when creators start using the technology for create apps, usually trying to accomplish the same tasks they did before, but with this new media. this is a trial and error moment, where lots of apps fail to get the point
+2. The second stage comes when creators start using the technology for create apps, usually trying to accomplish the same tasks they did before, but with this new media. this is a trial and error moment, where lots of apps fail to get the point of the technology.

-, and creates, from a blank sheet, a way to take advantage of the new technology with its own tools.
-What the book tries to give us is the basic tools for rethinking, and arrive to this third stage sooner
+3. And the third key stage is when, suddenly, somebody starts from scratch, and creates, from a blank sheet, a way to take advantage of the new technology with its own tools.
+What the book tries to give us is the basic tools for rethinking, and arrive to this third stage sooner.

 That said, the remark made in the beginning of the book regarding the intended scope of NUI applications (social sharing, retail/shops/transactions, public spaces/museums/exhibits, games and sharing experiences) should actually be extended to whatever we want them to be used in, always reminding the 3 key points of a NUI experience: Enjoyable, appropriate to context and leading to skilled practice.